 Seems that everywhere I look, people are baking and starting shopping lists for holiday food – and many are asking me what’s safe to give their dogs, for a special meal, too.
 Everyone knows I’m a great supporter of feeding a fresh food diet, whether raw or cooked; at the same time I always stress the importance of getting the nutrient content right.
 I also believe we can bend our rules a wee bit from time to time, as long as we A) don’t overdo it and b) pay attention to a few key aspects of feeding “extras”.
 Those aspects are, simply, to be aware of the fat content of a special meal, and any food intolerances or special needs our dogs may have.
 The fat issue is pretty straightforward – any significant change in the fat content of a diet can cause some loose stool and gastric distress, and nobody wants that – plus of course, dogs with pancreatitis or IBD shouldn’t have fatty treats at all.
 As for ingredients, most healthy dogs can have a treat with gluten once in a while – it’s the chronic overfeeding of it that becomes a problem.
-Some dogs are actually better with oatmeal, rice or barley in their diet than they are with legumes, but for other dogs, chickpeas and lentils offer health benefits and can be a useful carb source for grain-sensitive dogs.
-Some dogs don’t do well with either legumes or grains, even glutenfree ones – so it makes sense to look at a special recipe as something that takes those factors into consideration.
-One of my dogs does very well with oatmeal but not quinoa; he can also have white potato but not sweet potato, so I use butternut squash for his version – and your own dog has his or her unique response to foods as well.
+Some dogs are actually better with a little oatmeal, rice or barley in their diet than they are with very low fiber, but for other dogs, grains don’t seem to work well, and we look to sweet potato, assorted veggies for the carb portion ( yes, I believe in a small amount of healthy carb).
+My own dog does very well with oatmeal but not quinoa; he can also have white potato but not sweet potato, so I use butternut squash for his version – and your own dog has his or her unique response to foods as well.
 Hence in this recipe, use whatever carbohydrate your dog enjoys and has done well with in past.

 To make a basic turkeyloaf – a favorite of mine throughout the year made with all kinds of ground meat – I simply combine the following and mix well: